 What can happen now?

 - The hacker bypasses any authentication mechanisms or hides behind the identity of an existing user to gain access.
-For example, if a hacker creates a new admin account, one also speaks of a Priviledge Escalation Exploit.
+For example, if a hacker creates a new admin account, this is also called a privilege escalation exploit.

-- In this way he can spy out, change or delete data.
-This is especially critical if you run an online shop and have the payment data of your customers at your disposal.
+- In this way, he can spy out, change or delete data.
+This is especially critical if you run an online shop and have your customers' payment data at your disposal.

-- He can take control of your entire website and webspace, for example by logging in as an admin and gaining access to your backend.
-This way a hacker has full control over yours site and can abuse it as a spam-slinger, introduce malicious code or insert it into a botnet.
+- He can take control of your entire website and your web space, for example by logging in as an admin and gaining access to your backend.
+This way, a hacker has full control over your site and can abuse it as a spam spinner, inject malicious code or insert it into a botnet.

-So it is important to protect yours site accordingly: User input must be checked and cleaned up.
-You should also mask data to prevent malicious code from executing.
-This process is called Data Sanitization and Validation and is used for example in the WordPress Codex in detail.
-However, in one of the following articles we will go into the subject in more detail and show you how to prevent malicious code from becoming active in your database.
+Therefore, it is important to protect your site accordingly: User input must be checked and sanitized.
+You should also mask data to prevent the execution of malicious code.
+This process is called data sanitization and validation and is covered in detail in the WordPress codex, for example.
+In one of the following articles, however, we will go into more detail on this topic and show you how you can prevent malicious code from becoming active in your database.

-Comprehensive securityPlugins is also of fundamental help here: they are especially capable of blocking automated attacks on yourssites , which are the basis for many hacks.
+Basically, comprehensive securityPlugins also helps here: Because they are especially capable of blocking automated attacks on your sites , which are the basis for many hacks.